 Therefore, it is important to be aware of the ways in which culture can both promote and restrict freedom.
 Conforming to a local culture wholeheartedly would therefore be a mistake that would harm your own growth outside of whatever it may try to dictate or impose.

 A common example of the limitations that a culture attempts to force is through the use of the expression "the fashion police"—some sort of an unofficial figure of authority telling people what they should wear and what they shouldn't.
 This is sure to be condemned by individualists, because such authority has no actual right or authority to supervise our private wardrobes.

 And thus we have the two-sided coin of culture—an "armorsmith" of the collective, and a "warden" of eccentric individuals and of those who choose less preferable paths.

-Like in the official bodies of democracies, the notion of culture should not have a complete loss of control, as that would harm societal identity to societal people, but shouldn't have complete control over everything in society, as that would harm those who are more of "black sheep" by nature.
+Like in the official bodies of democracies, the notion of culture should not have complete loss of control, as that would harm societal identity to societal people, but shouldn't have complete control over everything in society.
+That would harm those who are more of "black sheep" by nature.